Gerrit Cole: Pittsburgh Pirates (2013–2017)

 Cole was voted the National League (NL) Rookie of the Month for September 2013.
 On the month, Cole had a 4–0 record and led all rookies with a 1.69 ERA and 39 strikeouts.
 Cole had a 10–7 record and a 3.22 ERA in 19 starts for Pittsburgh in 2013.
 Cole started Game Two of the 2013 National League Division Series, going six innings allowing two hits, one earned run, and five strikeouts, and ultimately defeating the St. Louis Cardinals.
 The Pirates chose Cole to start the deciding Game 5 over A. J. Burnett.
-The Cardinals won the game, and the series.
+The Cardinals won the game and the series.

 After focusing on his fastball during his rookie season, Cole entered 2014 spring training working on improving his curveball and slider.
 Cole had been a durable pitcher in 2014 pitching 75 1/3 innings, but manager Clint Hurdle acknowledged on June 7 that Cole would miss at least one start with shoulder fatigue.
-Cole was placed on the 15-day disabled list the next day, and activated on June 28.
+Cole was placed on the 15-day disabled list the next day and activated on June 28.

 On September 7, 2014, Cole hit his first career home run at Wrigley Field off of Chicago Cubs pitcher Blake Parker.
 On September 23, Cole helped the Pirates clinch a second consecutive playoff berth by beating Alex Wood and the Atlanta Braves.

 Cole won the NL Pitcher of the Month Award for April 2015, after going 4–0 with a 1.76 ERA and 35 strikeouts in 30 2/3 innings pitched for the month.
-He was the Pirates' choice to start the 2015 National League Wild Card Game against the Chicago Cubs but took the loss after giving up four earned runs on six hits and a walk in five innings pitched.
+He started the 2015 National League Wild Card Game against the Cubs but took the loss after giving up four earned runs on six hits and a walk in five innings pitched.

 On June 14, 2016, Cole was placed on the 15-day disabled list due to a right triceps strain.
 On July 27, Cole pitched his first complete game against the Seattle Mariners.
 In 2017, Cole was 12–12 with a 4.26 ERA, as he led the National League with 33 starts.

-The Pirates and Cole reached agreement in January 2018 on a one-year, $6.75 million contract.
+The Pirates and Cole reached an agreement in January 2018 on a one-year, $6.75 million contract.